-No stock assessment programs were active for Pacific cod during 2020.
+No stock assessment programs were active for Pacific cod during 2021.

-The 2020 federal/parallel fisheries in the Gulf of Alaska (GOA) were closed and state-waters season opening dates were coordinated with the federal closure to allow for orderly and manageable fisheries.
-In some areas, the state-waters guideline harvest levels (GHLs) were based on a 35% reduction from the maximum prescribed harvest limits in regulation.
-This GHL reduction provided the opportunity for limited fisheries in state waters while recognizing the need for conservative fishery management at current Pacific cod stock levels.
+In 2020 federal/parallel fisheries in the Gulf of Alaska (GOA) were closed and state-waters season opening dates were coordinated with the federal closure to allow for orderly and manageable fisheries.
+In Central and Westward Regions, the state-waters guideline harvest levels (GHLs) were based on a 35% reduction from the maximum prescribed harvest limits in regulation.
+This GHL reduction provided the opportunity for limited fisheries in state waters while recognizing the need for conservative fishery management at 2020 Pacific cod stock levels.
+Federal Pacific cod fisheries in GOA reopened in 2021 and regulatory allocation levels from federal allowable biological catches (ABCs) resumed to set state GHLs.

 The internal waters of the Southeast Region are comprised of two areas, NSEI and SSEI Subdistricts.
 The GHR was based on average historic harvest levels rather than on a biomass-based acceptable biological catch (ABC) estimate.
+The Pacific cod GHR is managed on the calendar year cycle and applies directed fishery harvest as well as incidental bycatch.
+Management of the directed Pacific cod fishery uses a July 1 to June 30 timeline to coincide with seasonal fishery activity that primarily targets spawning aggregation from October to April.
 This fishery has the most participation in the winter months, and inseason management actions such as small area closures are implemented to spread out the fleet and reduce the risk of localized depletion.
-Pacific cod in state waters along the outer coast are managed in conjunction with the Total Allowable Catch (TAC) levels set by the federal government for the adjacent EEZ; however, the federal fisheries, and subsequently the state parallel fisheries in Southeast state outer coast waters were closed in 2020.
+Pacific cod in state waters along the outer coast are managed in conjunction with the Total Allowable Catch (TAC) levels set by the federal government for the adjacent EEZ waters.

-In the GOA, Pacific cod Management Plans are established for fisheries in five groundfish areas: Prince William Sound, Cook Inlet, Kodiak, Chignik and South Alaska Peninsula.
+In the GOA, Pacific cod Management Plans are established for fisheries in five groundfish areas: Prince William Sound, Cook Inlet, Kodiak, Chignik, and South Alaska Peninsula.
 Included within the plans are season, gear, and harvest specifications.
 Initially the state-waters fisheries were restricted to pot or jig gear to minimize halibut bycatch and avoid the need to require onboard observers in the fishery.
 However, in PWS the use of longline gear has been permitted since 2009 in response to the very low levels of effort and harvest by pot and jig gear and high level of interest from the longline gear group.
 Guideline harvest levels are further allocated by gear type.

 Annual GHLs are based on the estimate of ABC of Pacific cod as established by the Council.
-Current GHLs are set at 25% of the Central Gulf ABC, apportioned between the Kodiak, Chignik, and Cook Inlet Areas, 25% of the Eastern Gulf ABC for the PWS Area, and 30% of the Western Gulf Pacific cod ABC for the South Alaska Peninsula Area.
+Current GHLs are set at 25% of the Central Gulf of Alaska (CGOA) ABC, apportioned between the Kodiak, Chignik, and Cook Inlet Areas, 25% of the Eastern Gulf ABC for the PWS Area, and 30% of the Western Gulf Pacific cod ABC for the South Alaska Peninsula Area.
 Most CGOA state-waters fisheries open after the respective gear sector closure in the federal Pacific cod A season, generally late winter through early spring.
 A 58-foot overall length (OAL) vessel size limit is in place for the Chignik and South Alaska Peninsula Areas.
 The Cook Inlet and Kodiak Areas have a harvest cap for vessels larger than 58-ft OAL that limits harvest to a maximum of 25% of the overall GHL.
-If the GHL is not fully harvested, the fishery management plans allow removal of area exclusivity, vessel size restrictions, and gear limits later in the season to increase harvest to promote achievement of GHL.
+If the GHL is not fully harvested, the fishery management plans allow removal of area exclusivity, vessel size restrictions, and gear limits later in the season to increase harvest to promote achievement of GHLs.